ILR Application Fee UK: What Settlement Actually Costs in 2026

 Optional Costs That Are Often Mandatory in Practice

-Priority Service — £500 per application
+Priority Service — £500 per applicant, where available

-Super Priority Service — £1,000 per application
+Super Priority Service — £1,000 per applicant, where available

-UKVCAS Biometrics Appointment — £19.20 (standard) or £200+ (enhanced)
+UKVCAS Biometrics Appointment — £19 (standard) or more for enhanced services

 Required Tests and Certificates